mosra/m.css/doc/documentation/python.rst

 Python docstrings, the generator allows you to supply documentation from external files.
 Similarly to `pages`_, the :py:`INPUT_DOCS` setting is a list of :abbr:`reST <reStructuredText>` files that contain documentation for particular names using custom directives.
-This is handled by the bundled `m.sphinx <{filename}/plugins/sphinx.rst>`_ plugin.
-See its documentation for detailed description of all features, below is a simple example of using it to document a class:
+A set of custom directives is provided by the `m.sphinx <{filename}/plugins/sphinx.rst>`_ plugin --- see its documentation for detailed description of all features.
+Below is a simple example of using it to document a class:

 .. code:: py

     PLUGINS = ['m.sphinx']
+    INPUT_DOCS = ['docs.rst']

 .. code:: rst